exusxt/StreamHarvest/README.md

 # StreamHarvest

 StreamHarvest is a fast, easy-to-use desktop app for downloading videos from most popular streaming and video-hosting sites.
-Built with Electron, it offers a simple graphical interface — just paste a link, choose your quality, and download.
+Built with Electron and powered by [yt-dlp](https://github.com/yt-dlp/yt-dlp) under the hood, it offers a simple graphical interface — just paste a link, choose your quality, and download.

 ## Features

-- 🎥 Supports most major video/streaming platforms
+- 🎥 Supports most major video/streaming platforms (via yt-dlp)
 - 🖥️ Clean, cross-platform desktop GUI (Windows, macOS, Linux)
 - ⚡ Fast, concurrent downloads
 - 📁 Choose format & quality (MP4, best audio-only, etc.)
 - 📋 Paste-and-go: just drop in a URL
 - 📃 Batch downloads via a queue
-- 🧩 Extensible — add support for new sites via plugins/extractors

 ## Screenshots

 *(Add a screenshot or GIF of the app here once available)*

+## Requirements

+StreamHarvest bundles/relies on [yt-dlp](https://github.com/yt-dlp/yt-dlp) as its download engine.
+Prebuilt releases include everything you need; if building from source, make sure `yt-dlp` (and `ffmpeg` for format conversion/merging) are available.

 ## Installation